Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/120_How to stop sexist creatives in User Acquisition Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "How to stop sexist creatives in User Acquisition  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # How to stop sexist creatives in User Acquisition – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![How to stop sexist creatives in User Acquisition](./images/no_to_sexist_advertising_logo_en_180306-e1672180640381_fa1a00f4.jpeg)